astrowp/docs/troubleshooting.md

 # Troubleshooting

-Let's face it — sometimes things break, and your code and deployment will have errors!
+Let's face it — sometimes things break, and your code and deployment will break and have errors!

+But don't worry...

 GitHub's version control system, Git, allows you to track changes to your codebase over time.
 If you or someone else makes a change that introduces a bug or breaks the code, you can quickly revert to a previous, stable state, either through the web interface, the Desktop app, or the command line.